-The True Value of Bringing Diversity, Equity, and Inclusion Into Your Workplace
+The Value of Diversity, Equity, and Inclusion In The Workplace

 In today’s business world, Diversity, Equity, and Inclusion (DEI) are often treated as buzzwords that often amount to little more than a mandatory annual training.
 But the reality is, when you make DEI a priority, every facet of your organization benefits, including the bottom line.

 While there isn’t a one-size-fits-all rule book for rolling out a successful DEI program to your company, you can begin your journey by learning what DEI truly is and understanding the value it can bring to your company.

 • Diversity is the presence of differences within a given setting.
 In the workplace, this generally refers to psychological, physical, and social differences that occur among any and all individuals.
 A diverse group, community, or organization is one in which a variety of social and cultural characteristics exist.

 • Equity ensures everyone has access to the same treatment, opportunities, and advancement.
 Equity aims to identify and eliminate barriers that prevent the full participation of some groups.

 Barriers can come in many forms, but a prime example can be found in this study.
 In it, researchers asked faculty scientists to evaluate a candidate’s application materials, which were randomly assigned either a male or female name.
 Faculty scientists rated the male applicant as significantly more competent and hireable than the identical female applicant, and offered a higher starting salary and more career mentoring to the male applicant.